How we track refunds in Segment and Google Analytics

 Supported refund types

-Littledata supports all refund types that happen on your Shopify or BigCommerce store:
+Littledata supports all refund types that happen on your Shopify store:

 Full Refunds